A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Introduction

 The paper is organized as follows.
 We briefly introduce the continuous level setting of differential forms as well as the Hodge-Laplacian problem in Section \ref{sec:continuous_setting}.
 We then introduce the discrete setting along with the standard construction of DEC and the DEC scheme in Section \ref{sec:cochain_setting}.
 In Section \ref{sec:WhitneyForms}, we reformulate DEC and in particular, the DEC scheme in terms of Whitney/Generalized Whitney forms.
-We then state and prove our main result on error estimates for the DEC approximation to the Hodge-Laplacian problem in Section \ref{sec:errorestimates}.
+We then introduce useful tools and establish relevant results in Section \ref{preliminarytools} before finally stating and proving our main result on error estimates for the DEC approximation to the Hodge-Laplacian problem in Section \ref{sec:StabilityErrorEstimates}.
 We detail how our framework also allows for proofs of superconvergence under symmetry in Section \ref{sec:superconvergence}.
 We conclude with numerical experiments in Section \ref{sec:numerics}.

-\section{Continuous Setting}
+\section{Continuous setting}

 In this section, we provide a brief overview of differential forms, the Hodge star operation, exterior derivative, and codifferential.
 We also make note of the relevant infinite dimensional spaces of differential forms.
 We conclude by introducing the Hodge-Laplacian and the relevant problem.